jitterted/quizdown/README.md

     * QuizTaker - Linked to User, contains list of QuizResponses

-    * QuizResponse - Link to the Quiz Source, Contains the Taker's responses to the Quiz's Questions
+    * QuizResponse - Link to the [MakerContext]Quiz Source, Contains the Taker's responses to the Quiz's Questions

     * QuestionResponse(s) - Taker's choice (ChoiceResponse for MC/SC) or text (TextResponse for FIB) for each Question